Menu Close

 World Bipolar Day

-March 30th marks a global effort to raise awareness and support for those with bipolar, promoting understanding and acceptance
+March 30th marks a global effort to raise awareness and understanding of bipolar while tackling the stigma around the condition.

 World Bipolar Day is celebrated every year on the 30th of March – the birthday of Vincent Van Gogh, who was diagnosed with bipolar after he died.
-This day is dedicated to increasing awareness, acceptance and understanding of bipolar.
+We commemorate World Bipolar Day to increase awareness and understanding of bipolar, while tackling stigma.

 Bipolar involves episodes of manic and depressive episodes, not to be confused with depression.
 During manic episodes, individuals may experience elevated energy levels, impulsive behaviour and an inflated sense of self-worth.
 Conversely, depressive episodes bring about overwhelming sadness, fatigue and a loss of interest in activities.

-The objective of World Bipolar Day is to break down the stigma surrounding bipolar, foster empathy and encourage open conversations about mental health.
-By sharing information and personal stories, we strive to create a supportive environment for those with bipolar and their loved ones.
+What we can do on World Bipolar Day is break down stigma surrounding bipolar, foster empathy and encourage open conversations.
+By sharing information and personal stories, we can create a supportive environment for those experiencing bipolar and for their loved ones.

-• In the United Kingdom, approximately 1.3 million individuals are affected by bipolar, representing 2% of the entire population.
+• In the United Kingdom, approximately 1.3 million individuals are affected by bipolar, representing 2% of the entire population in Scotland and the UK.

 • The World Health Organization recognizes bipolar as one of the leading causes of lost years of life among individuals aged 15 to 44.